 Think your daily running routine excludes you from being susceptible to varicose veins?
 Think again.
 Even in-shape athletes can get varicose veins, and they can have an impact on both stamina and performance.
 What’s more, certain types of exercise actually can increase the likelihood of occurrence because of the added stress (like weightlifting) or repetitiveness (such as cycling).

-- That Being Said, Exercise Is the Best Way to Prevent Vein Issues and Maintain Venous Health –Generally, exercise helps ease the discomfort caused by existing varicose veins while decreasing the chance of developing additional ones.
+Generally, exercise helps ease the discomfort caused by existing varicose veins while decreasing the chance of developing additional ones.
 Simple exercises can help to improve circulation and muscle tone.
 Of course, exercises that target the calves are particularly helpful in lowering the risk of developing new varicose veins.
 In addition, regular exercise is beneficial in battling hypertension and promoting overall circulatory-system health.

 Don’t assume your gender puts you in the clear – men can develop varicose veins, too.
 Recent studies have shown that varicose veins can affect men just as often.
 Perhaps it just seems that men rarely have varicose veins because their legs often are covered with clothing or hair.
 The bottom line is that the condition is just as serious for either sex.
 Men of all ages need to check regularly for varicose veins and seek treatment when they find them.

 Because of advancements in the medical technology around vein treatments, treating venous disorders is much better than it was in the past.
 New same-day procedures are safe, minimally invasive, virtually painless and have a speedy recovery time – such as endovenous laser treatment (ELVT) and ultrasound guided foam sclerotherapy (UGS).
 So if you have varicose veins, take care of yourself and let Central Florida Vein and Vascular Center take care of you.

-To learn more about varicose and superficial veins, or to schedule a consultation with vascular physician in Orlando, Dr. John D. Horowitz, you can call the varicose vein treatment experts at Central Florida Vein and Vascular Center at 407-545-3385, or contact them online.
+To learn more about varicose and superficial veins, or to schedule a consultation with vascular physician in Orlando, Dr. John D. Horowitz, you can call the varicose vein treatment experts at Central Florida Vein and Vascular Center at 407-545-3385, or contact us online.